Black carbon: What is it?

 Black carbon: What are its sources?

 “The major sources of black carbon in California are diesel-burning mobile sources, residential wood burning in fireplaces and heaters, agricultural burning and wildfires,” the ARB notes.

-What is evident from this graph is that “Diesel Fuel Consumption” between 1960 and about 2010 or 2011 shows that this has trended upward meaning consumption of diesel fuel (measured in British Thermal Units) in California has been rising.
+In the ARB graph above, it can be seen that consumption of diesel fuel between 1960 and about 2010 or 2011 has trended upward meaning diesel fuel consumption (measured in British Thermal Units) in California has been rising.
 At the same time, the concentration of atmospheric black carbon (measured in micrograms per cubic meter) has trended downward from about 1963 or 1964 to 2012.

 That the overall trend in the consumption of diesel fuel between the years indicated is upward perhaps suggesting the upward trend will continue is disheartening at least it is to me, anyway.
 The good news, on the other hand, is the notion that “Statewide Annual Average [Black Carbon]” concentration is on the decline.

 Explains ARB in the release: “The [Statewide Annual Average BC] reductions occurred during a time when diesel fuel consumption increased by about a factor of five, attesting to the effectiveness of [California] ARB regulations requiring cleaner fuels and vehicle technology.”

 It is indeed encouraging that concentration of black carbon in California over the years has trended downward.
 But statewide diesel consumption having done the exact opposite and irrespective of the state “Atmospheric Black Carbon Concentration” trajectory, I’m just not so sure continued growth in “Diesel Fuel Consumption” is necessarily a good thing.
 What I’m thinking is less diesel fuel consumption, proliferation of alternative technologies’ and fuels’ use or even of fuel blends and fuel additives to produce even greater emissions reductions is more the way to go.